About TMC > Executive Biographies > John W. Bluford

 Truman Medical Centers

-the past twelve years.
+the past fourteen years.
 Bluford's tenure at TMC is part of a

 distinguished career in hospital and health system administration that

-has spanned more than three decades.
+has spanned more than four decades.
 Bluford is a nationally known

 Among the accomplishments Bluford is most proud of in his career, is